orubin/mobile-automation/README.md

 <b><h3>The Mobile-Automation framework is comprised of the following components:</h3></b>

-- AdbController - exposes interfaces for the adb provided by Google , via USB or WIFI connection
 - Mobile-Client - this will be the main interface that will exposed for the user in order for him to write tests
 - tcpServer - an apk that executes the commands made by the client on the AUT (application under test)